A3!: Game

 A3! was launched for the iOS and Android on January 27, 2017.
 In June 2018 Cybird licensed the game for English release, and the English version was later released on October 23, 2019.
 On September 21, 2021, Cybird announced that the English version of the game will no longer be updated past events taking place in late October and early November.

 On December 18, 2020, Liber Entertainment announced that Ren Ozawa's voice will be removed from the game following his domestic abuse allegations.
 On December 25, 2020, he was replaced by Tomoru Akazawa, who had portrayed Kazunari in the stage plays.

 Music

-The music production for the game included artists such as Masayoshi Onishi, Yuki Kimura, Hige Driver, R.O.N, Elements Garden member Asuka Oda, Ryōta Suemasu, Takeyuki Tonegawa, Round Table member Katsutoshi Kitagawa, Yuyoyuppe, and Tweedees member Reiji Okii.
+The music production for the game included artists such as Masayoshi Ōishi, Yuki Kimura, Hige Driver, R.O.N, Elements Garden member Asuka Oda, Ryōta Suemasu, Takeyuki Tonegawa, Round Table member Katsutoshi Kitagawa, Yuyoyuppe, and Tweedees member Reiji Okii.
 The music is published by Pony Canyon.